Minoxidil (Rogaine) – The Assist To Your Hair Transplant

 Minoxidil, also known as Rogaine, is an over-the-counter hair loss topical medication that is used to stimulate hair growth and slow down the balding process.
-It is well known for being the first FDA approved medication for the treatment of hair loss related to androgenetic alopecia (AGA).
-Minoxidil was originally conceived to treat high blood pressure but it was later found to have an unintended consequence of hair growth.
+It is well-known for being the first FDA-approved medication for the treatment of hair loss related to androgenetic alopecia (AGA).
+Minoxidil was originally conceived to treat high blood pressure in patients but it was later found to have an unintended consequence of stimulating hair growth.
 The topical version of the medication was formulated to be applied to the balding areas of individuals with hair loss.
-To date, it is one of two FDA approved medications on the market that is effective in the treatment of hair loss.
+To date, it is one of two FDA-approved medications on the market that is effective in the treatment of hair loss.
 It has been heralded for its ability to provide measurable hair growth in patients without any significant systemic side effects.

 Prevention of Hair Loss

 Initial studies with minoxidil were done with the application of the medication to the vertex area of the scalp where it has been known to work the best.
 However, there is a lingering misconception that this is the only place on the scalp where it works.
 Contrary to initial beliefs, minoxidil will work anywhere on the scalp there is still some hair (whether it is thinning or miniaturized).

 Conversely, one should not expect hair growth related to minoxidil use on locations of the scalp that are devoid of hair follicles.
 The greatest benefit from the use of minoxidil is expected when it is used early in the course of hair loss and this is usually in the first few years.
 Beyond this time frame, minoxidil is still effective in slowing down the process but an increase in the hair volume may not be noted.
 Unfortunately, despite the use of minoxidil, users will still continue to lose hair but at a much slower pace.